castedo/bpdf-spec/doc.md

 #### Hypertext elements

 **Criterion**:
-Elements with constraint `$HYPERTEXT` have any one of the following tags
+Elements with constraint `$HYPERTEXT` have any one of the following tags:
 ```
 <ext-link>
 <xref>